VCP-dev/Solar-app-for-magnolia/README.md

 NOTE:
- - Current app can recieve energy produced for any selected day, any selected week and for any selected month
+ - Current app can recieve power produced for any selected day, any selected week and for any selected month
  - Current version of app can be used for any Enphase system.
 Values have to be entered in SolarAPI.java for the base url,api key,userid and the system id for usage